ShadowfallStudios/ALS-Community/README.md

 Replicated & optimized C++ port of [Advanced Locomotion System V4](https://www.unrealengine.com/marketplace/en-US/product/advanced-locomotion-system-v1) for **Unreal Engine 4.26** with additional bug fixes.

-## Supported Systems
+## Supported Platforms
-- Windows 64-bit
+- Windows
 - Linux

-*Mac, Android, IOS, and console builds are not tested and supported at the moment*
+*Mac, Android, IOS, and console builds are not tested and supported at the moment.
+Use the plugin on those platforms with your own risk.*

 ## Features
 - Full replication support with low bandwidth usage